 The sequence of this template starts by a "preset": the target coordinates (α, δ) are sent to the telescopes and the delay lines, so they can slew to the position corresponding to the target coordinate at preset time.
 Once the telescopes are tracking and Coudé-guiding, the target should be seen in the FOV of MIDI in imaging mode with a user-selected spectral filter.
 To ensure beam interference, the images from both beams must be overlapped.
-This was always done in the past by several iterations of the sequence: exposure, star centroid measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
-Currently, the IRIS sub-system of VLTI allows to quickly adjust the telescope pointing to ensure the overlap of the beams inside MIDI.
-The old acquisition procedure is still used to determine the reference pixels on IRIS and for objects that are too faint in K-band for IRIS
+This is done by several iterations of the sequence: exposure, star centroid measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.